 Now back to the adventure story…

-Despite my hesitations about a several-hour bike outing, and amid the vague grumblings of my husband and 14-year-old step-daughter, I packed up the family last Saturday and headed down to a great little specialty shop – Chattanooga Electric Bikes – that happens to be right down the street from BTD’s offices.
+Despite my hesitations about a several-hour bike outing, and amid the vague grumblings of my husband and 14-year-old step-daughter, I packed up the family last Saturday and headed down to a great little specialty shop – Chattanooga Electric Bikes.
 They sell e-bikes and have several available for hourly rentals for touring around downtown Chattanooga.

 Their helpful staff gave us a quick briefing on operating the e-bikes, pointers on conserving the battery power, some safety tips, and a caution to not ring the handlebar bell incessantly (apparently pedestrians really don’t like that) before sending us on our way for a 3-hour joyride.

 And let me tell you — It.
 Was.
 AWESOME!
 We had SO much fun!
 All the reviews we’ve been hearing from our operator partners and clients were so true.

 Chattanooga is a rather hilly town, and I’d been dreading the steep inclines of the city’s streets.
 But the hills just seemed to melt away underneath my e-bike’s wheels.
 Sure, I was still pedaling, even a little harder than on the flat stretches, but there was nary a huff or puff or leg cramp!

 It was a delight to tour our own city in a way we never have by foot or car.
 We hit the University of Tennessee at Chattanooga, riding through dormitory courtyards and along campus greenways, then explored a historic neighborhood from the unusual angle of its rear alleyways.